julieeckstrom/julieeckstrom.github.io/_projects/dsg.markdown

 ---
 layout: project
-title:  Dick's Sporting Goods Mobile Website
+title: Supporting atheltes with the right gear on their journey
-description: Ecommerce Website Design
+description: Refreshing the Dick's Sporting Goods mobile website to make it easier for athletes to get the gear they need.
 organization: Dick's Sporting Goods
 year: 2015
 methods: Wireframing, Visual Design, User Testing, Card Sort, Multivariate Testing